-You should get vaccinated against hepatitis A and B if you are not immune or have some other underlying liver disease.
-Highly effective oral medications are also available for patients with chronic hepatitis B infection.
+You should get vaccinated against hepatitis A and B if you are not immune or have another underlying liver disease.
+Highly effective oral medications are also available for chronic hepatitis B infection patients.

 Alcoholic liver disease

 All alcohol consumption must cease to allow the liver the best chance of recovery.
-The liver has an amazing ability to regenerate and heal once active injury has stopped.
+The liver has a unique ability to regenerate and heal once the active injury has stopped.

 Highly effective and well-tolerated oral medications now exist to treat hepatitis C.

-During a liver cleanse, the liver is encouraged to improve its excretory function to remove old bile trapped within the bile ducts and achieve full and regular evacuation of the gallbladder.
+During a liver cleanse, the liver is encouraged to improve its excretory function to remove old bile trapped within the bile ducts and achieve complete and regular evacuation of the gallbladder.